What Is Globalization?

 Expanded trade spurs the spread of technology, innovation, and the communication of ideas.
 The best ideas from market leaders spread more easily.

 Globalization supports new job opportunities but also contributes to job displacement.
 It does not significantly change the total number of positions in the economy, as job numbers are primarily driven by business cycles and Federal Reserve and fiscal policies.
-Nevertheless, a Peterson Institute study finds 156,250 US jobs were lost on net each year between 2001 and 2016 from expanded trade in manufactured goods, which represents less than 1 percent of the workers laid off in a typical year.1 Low-wage workers in certain regions are most affected.
+Nevertheless, a Peterson Institute study finds 156,250 US manufacturing jobs were lost on net each year between 2001 and 2016 from expanded trade in manufactured goods, which represents less than 1 percent of the workers laid off in a typical year.1 Low-wage workers in certain regions are most affected.
 Many of them also face lower earnings or have dropped out of the workforce.
-Bigger factors than trade driving job displacements are labor-saving technologies, like automated machines and artificial intelligence.
+Bigger factors than trade that drive job displacements are labor-saving technologies, like automated machines and artificial intelligence.
 Better-paying positions have opened up in manufactured exports—especially in high-tech areas, such as computers, chemicals, and transportation equipment—and other high-skill work, notably in business services, such as finance and real estate (see Jobs section).

 Globalization has helped narrow inequality between the poorest and richest people in the world, with the number living in extreme poverty cut by half since 1990.
 But within many countries, including the United States, inequality is rising.
 A consensus of scholarly work holds that globalization has contributed marginally to rising US wage inequality, putting this factor at 10 to 20 percent.
 A leading explanation for rising US inequality [pdf] is that technology is reducing demand for certain low- and middle-wage workers and increasing demand for high-skilled, higher-paid workers.
 Wages have also stagnated, though economists are still debating the exact causes.
 Countries exposed to globalization have alleviated inequality to different degrees through tax and welfare systems.
 The United States has done the least among advanced economies to mobilize government policies to reduce inequality.